domenicostragapede/erl_playground/README.md

 An OTP application to start coding without the boring stuff.

 ## Prerequisites

-The only prerequisite is to have an Erlang/OTP 19.3 system running on your machine.
-We strongly suggest using [kerl](https://github.com/kerl/kerl) to build and install the proper Erlang version on your system.
 This project has been written for Mac and Linux environments, theoretically speaking it can run on any environment where a Erlang system is correcty installed, but consider that MS Windows and Erlang are not best buddies.
-Nowadays it is pretty easy to have Linux systems running in minutes using Virtual Machines, Containers, USB distro or simply double booting your laptop: don't waste your time on Windows! :)
+Nowadays it is pretty easy to have Linux systems running in minutes using Virtual Machines, Containers, USB distro or simply double booting your laptop.

+In case you use a Mac system, we strongly recommend using [homebrew](https://brew.sh/) to manage all your packages.

+**OpenSSL**
+Check the correct installation process for you environment.

+**Erlang/OTP 19.3**
+If you are on Mac, we strongly suggest using [kerl](https://github.com/kerl/kerl) to build and install the proper Erlang version on your system.
+For other environments you can easily find your installation package on [ErlangSolutions](https://www.erlang-solutions.com/).

 ## Build & Run